-Currently there are few medical countermeasures against RDDs, and they are limited in scope.
-The DOD has identified treatments that ameliorate the symptoms arising after radiation exposure, but do not treat the radiation-exposure-related damage itself.
-For example, the DOD uses granisetron, an anti-vomiting drug, to allow soldiers to complete mission goals, following which medical treatment of the radiation effects can be provided.
-Post-exposure medical therapy is designed to treat the consequences of radiation exposure, rather than prevent the initial radiation damage.
+Few medical countermeasures exist against RDDs exposures, and they are limited in scope.
+The Department of Defense (DOD) has identified treatments that ameliorate the symptoms arising after radiation exposure, but do not treat the radiation-exposure-related damage itself.
+For example, the DOD uses granisetron, an anti-vomiting drug, to allow soldiers to complete mission goals, following which medical treatment of the radiation effects can be provided.10 Post-exposure medical therapy is designed to treat the consequences of radiation exposure, rather than prevent the initial radiation damage.

 Medications designed to limit or prevent the damage caused by radiation exposure are called radioprotectants.
 Current radioprotectants are intended as pre-exposure treatments, and have limited application if taken after radiation exposure occurs.
-In clinical settings, radioprotectants may be used during radiation cancer therapy to limit damage to healthy tissue.
-Many compounds provide some degree of radioprotection, but those compounds with the highest protection have significant side effects.
-Also, most
+In clinical settings, radioprotectants may be used during radiation cancer therapy to reduce damage to healthy tissue.11 Many compounds provide some degree of radioprotection, but those compounds with the highest protection have significant side effects.12 Also, most compounds with high radioprotection require injection for maximum efficacy.
+This

-&lt;sup>8 For example, see Health Physics Society, "Radiation Risk in Perspective," Position Statement of the Health Physics Society, March 2001, found online at [http://hps.org/documents/radiationrisk.pdf].
+8 For example, see Health Physics Society, "Radiation Risk in Perspective," Position Statement of the Health Physics Society, March 2001.